Student Consumer Information

 Every year, many of the federal aid policies, practices, and awards are up for review and approval by the federal government.
 The government also maintains the right to modify all federal aid policies at any time during the year should there be budgetary or regulation issues that need to be addressed immediately.
 Starting with the new financial aid award year that begins officially on July 1st, the attached document highlights the pending changes in financial aid awarding and policy.
 The Financial Aid Office will be able to answer any specific questions regarding how these changes might or might not affect you and your financial aid award for the coming school year.
 Please refer to the Federal Student Aid site for additional information.

-We are proud to present our new Financial Literacy resource, iGrad!
-We strongly encourage our students to utilize iGrad’s full library of resources including their our updated short video presentations, relevant current articles on a wide array of financial topics, calculators, games, a job search function, and the ability to create a customized profile of personally relevant information to best suit their personal needs.
-All of these resources will provide valuable tips and lessons for understanding financial aid and for managing all of their finances wisely.
+We encourage you to visit iGrad! for information and guidance on improving your financial knowledge.
+We strongly encourage our students to utilize iGrad's full library of resources including their updated short video presentations, relevant current articles on a wide array of financial topics, calculators, games, and a job search function, All of these resources will provide valuable tips and lessons for understanding financial aid and for managing all of your finances wisely.
 Some of the topics covered include financial aid processes and awards, paying for college; time management; credit management; preparing for life after college; and personal finance tips for undergraduate, graduate and professional students.
-These resources can be referenced at any time and will be updated as new information and resources become available.

 U.S. Military Education Benefits

 We are committed to helping you—our military service members, veterans and your families—understand the financial investment you are making by pursuing a post secondary education, along with helping you to understand and uncover the financial aid options for which you may be eligible.
-Our Military Brochure and an addendum effective 10/1/2016 provide a summary of the most common military education benefits, including links to the federal sites for more detailed information.
+Our Military Brochure provide a summary of the most common military education benefits, including links to the federal sites for more detailed information.

 In addition, the brochure describes the Financial Aid Shopping Sheet (Shopping Sheet) that will be provided to you to assist you as you make the important decision to continue your education.
 A personalized Shopping Sheet will be created for you in accordance with the Principles of Excellence as outlined in Executive Order 13607.
 For illustrative purposes, please review the Shopping Sheet template prescribed by the Department of Education to participating schools; your Shopping Sheet will follow this format.